jbvp/segmentation_paging/paging/README.rst

 Paging
 ======

-The `paging` kernel module walks through the paging structures, starting from a linear address and ending to a physical address.
+The `paging` kernel module walks through the paging structures to translate a linear address to a physical address.

 Initialization
 --------------